Maintaining Your Identity Abroad

 Not all negative attention is the result of simple misunderstandings, however.
 Reactions can range from well-intentioned curiosity such as staring or asking unwelcome questions, to expressions of open hostility and interactions that are intended to be insulting or demeaning.
 Racism exists in many CLS host communities.
 The social and legal structures that participants are used to may not exist, or the protections that they offer may not extend to foreigners.
 If a participant encounters a situation that makes them feel unsafe while on the program, it is important that they report it to the Resident Director or institute staff as soon as possible.
 While it is not possible to control all negative aspects of the host culture and society, the CLS Program and local partners work with members of the local community to build a program where all students can learn safely.

 Participants may also find that colorism affects everyday interactions in ways that are surprising.
-Colorism is a form of discrimination in which individuals or groups with darker skin tone are treated less favorably or regarded as having lower social status in society.
+Colorism is a form of discrimination in which individuals or groups with darker skin tone may be treated less favorably or regarded as having lower social status in society in some communities abroad.
 These attitudes may be reflected in comments about skin complexion, advertisements for products such as skin-lightening creams, and makeup and photo filters meant to create the illusion of lighter skin.

-Participants should be prepared to occasionally encounter instances of discomfort due to colorism, bias, and/or racist stereotypes.
+Participants should be prepared to occasionally encounter instances of discomfort due to colorism, bias, and/or racist stereotypes while abroad.
 However, if attention is overwhelming or feels threatening, participants should always reach out to program staff for support.
 Previous CLS participants have noted that it can help to contextualize these situations with the experiences of local people from racial or ethnic minority backgrounds in the host country/location.

 CLS Persian participants talk during an excursion in Tajikistan.